RaiN3772/PHP-Microframework/README.md

 ## User Defined Functions
 ### Security
-the framwork comes with security features that enables you to secure you application for both front-end and back-end.
+the framwork comes with security features that enables you to secure your application for both front-end and back-end.
 * to prevent SQL Injection, you must always use the database class that provided in the previous example
 * to prevent Cross-Site Scripting (XSS) when always use the `user defined function` that provided
 ```
-$secure_input($username);
+$secure($username);
 OR
 $secure_output($username);
 ```